workfloworchestrator/lso/docs/source/quickstart.rst

 -------------------

 * Create a settings file, see `config.json.example` for an example.
+* If necessary, set the environment vairable `ANSIBLE_HOME` to a custom path.
 * Run the app like this (`app.py` starts the server on port 44444):

   .. code-block:: bash